zainab-kazmi/mental-health-data-wrangling-analysis/README.md

 Key Skills Demonstrated

-Data cleaning and preprocessing with Python (pandas, numpy)
+-Data cleaning and preprocessing with Python (pandas, numpy)

-Exploratory data analysis and visualization (matplotlib, seaborn)
+-Exploratory data analysis and visualization (matplotlib, seaborn)

-Report generation and summarization of insights
+-Report generation and summarization of insights

-Working with multiple datasets and merging data for analysis
+-Working with multiple datasets and merging data for analysis

 Project Output